Pattern Masking for Dictionary Matching: Exact Algorithms for a Bounded Number of Wildcards

-\begin{lemma} \HS{k} for an arbitrarily large constant $k \ge 4$ can be solved in $\cO((|V|\cdot|E|)^{k/3})$ time and $\cO(|V|+|E|)$ space. \end{lemma} \begin{proof} If $|E| > |V|^2$, then the simple algorithm of Lemma~\ref{lem:Vk} solves the problem in time and linear space.
+\begin{lemma} \HS{k} for an arbitrarily large constant $k \ge 4$ can be solved in time $\cO((|V|\cdot|E|)^{k/3})$ using $\cO(|V|+|E|)$ space. \end{lemma} \begin{proof} If $|E| > |V|^2$, then the simple algorithm of Lemma~\ref{lem:Vk} solves the problem in time and linear space.
 We can thus henceforth assume that $|E| \leq |V|^2$.

-Let $K$ be a set of nodes of size at most $k$ such that $H \times K$ has maximum weight.
-If $H \times K$ contains isolated nodes (i.e., nodes not contained in any edge), they can be safely deleted without altering the result.
-We can thus assume that $H \times K$ does not contain isolated nodes, and that $|V| \le k|E|$ since otherwise the hypergraph $H$ would contain isolated nodes.
+Let $K$ be a set of nodes of size at most $k$ such that $H[K]$ has maximum weight.
+If $H[K]$ contains isolated nodes (i.e.~nodes not contained in any edge), they can be safely deleted without altering the result.
+We can thus assume that $H[K]$ does not contain isolated nodes, and that $|V| \le k|E|$ since otherwise the hypergraph $H$ would contain isolated nodes.

-We first consider the case that $r(H \times K)>1$, i.e., there is an edge of $H \times K$ of size at least 2.
-We design a branching algorithm that constructs several candidate sets; the ones with maximum weight will have weight equal to that of $H \times K$.
-We start with set $X:=\emptyset$.
-For each set $X$ that we process, let $Z_X$ be the superset of $X$ of size at most $k$ such that $H \times Z_X$ has maximum weight.
+We first consider the case that the rank $r(H[K])>1$, i.e.~there is an edge of $H[K]$ of size at least 2.
+We design a branching algorithm that constructs several candidate sets; the ones with maximum weight will have weight equal to that of $H[K]$.
+We will construct a set of nodes $X$, starting with $X:=\emptyset$.
+For each set $X$ that we process, let $Z_X$ be the superset of $X$ of size at most $k$ such that $H[Z_X]$ has maximum weight.
 We have the following two cases:

-\emph{Case 1.} There is an edge $e$ in $H \times Z_X$ that contains at least two nodes from $Z_X \setminus X$.
+\emph{Case 1.}~There is an edge $e$ in $H[Z_X]$ that contains at least two nodes from $Z_X \setminus X$.
 To account for this case, we select every possible such edge $e$, set $X := X \cup e$, and continue the branching algorithm.